maxhumber/sausagelink/README.md

 ## About

-sausagelink is a like Blockchain, but tastier.
+sausagelink is like Blockchain, but tastier.
 The package allows you to maintain a `Link` (chain) of `Sausage` (blocks) such that the data contained within each `Sausage` cannot be tampered with.

 ## Usage is simple